Applying to The Accelerated Math Physics Program

 or e-mail email@example.com

-In addition, have letters of recommendations from your calculus and physics teachers should be submitted to Prof. Finn.
+In addition, letters of recommendations from your calculus and physics teachers should be submitted to Prof. Finn.
 Letters of recommendation should address, not only the student's content knowledge of mathematics and physics, but the students work ethic, willingness to ask for assistance when concepts are difficult, and willingness to offer assistance to others when concepts are difficult.

 For additional information, contact either Professor Ditteon or Professor Finn.